alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fourth year PhD student in the [Department of Statistical Science at Duke University](http://stat.duke.edu) working with [Peter Hoff](http://pdhoff.github.io).
-This summer, I worked in [Dr. Zhao's](https://www.niehs.nih.gov/research/atniehs/labs/bb/staff/zhao/index.cfm) group at the NIEHS Biostatistics and Computational Biology Branch.
+This summer, I worked in [Dr. Zhao's](https://www.niehs.nih.gov/research/atniehs/labs/bb/staff/zhao/index.cfm) group within the NIEHS Biostatistics and Computational Biology Branch.

 Broadly, I develop methodology that improves inferential precision in analyses with data obtained from multiple groups or sources.
 I am particularly interested in developing straightforward methods that are robust to mis-specification without sacrificing usefulness.
 My recent work is related to covariance estimation, small area estimation, and conformal prediction.